-If you’ve been mugged or you’ve lost or had your money stolen while you’re on holiday, here’s what you should do:
+If you have travel insurance with us and you’ve been mugged or you’ve lost or had your money stolen while you’re on holiday, here’s what you should do:

 Get medical help if you’ve been injured